-The currently available global scenarios that would keep warming at below 1.5°C in 2100 result in peak warming between 1.5°C and 1.8°C in the course of the century.
-The higher the peak warming level, the more these scenarios require implementation of negative emissions on a large scale in the second half of the century (Rogelj et al., 2018).
-While so called "negative emissions technologies" (NETs) that reduce the CO2 concentration in the atmosphere are needed due to insufficient action thus far, they cannot be allowed to slow down mitigation effort: rapid and deep GHG emissions reduction is needed to not exceed the Paris Agreement temperature limit.
-In addition to the lower efficiency of taking out carbon from the atmosphere in comparison to emissions reduction described above, insecurity about the possible scale up of the negative emissions technology (Muri, 2018) as well as the numerous co-benefits of ambitions emissions reductions (UNDP, 2016) also support the call for more ambitious emissions reductions.
-Nevertheless, there are trade-offs between climate mitigation and other Sustainable Development Goals (SDGs).
+to not exceed the Paris Agreement temperature limit.
+In addition to the lower efficiency of taking out carbon from the atmosphere in comparison to emissions reduction described above, insecurity about the possible scale up of the negative emissions technology (Muri, 2018) as well as the numerous co-benefits of ambitions emissions reductions (UNDP, 2016) also support the call for more ambitious emissions reductions in spite of NETs.
+Nevertheless, there are tradeoffs between climate mitigation and other Sustainable Development Goals (SDGs).
 E.g. increasing the access to energy can lead to higher emissions if achieved through increased utilization of the fossil fuels.
-At the same time, climate mitigation, which itself constitutes one of the SDGs, can facilitate the achievement of other SDG, e.g. SDG 3 "Good Health and Well Being for People" as a result of decreasing pollution resulting from the combustion of fossil fuels.
+At the same time, climate mitigation, which itself constitutes one of the SDGs, can facilitate the achievement of other SDG, e.g. SDG 3 "Good Health and Well Being for People" can be supported by decreasing pollution resulting from the combustion of fossil fuels.

-While reaching the Paris Agreement's temperature goal without relying on negative emissions will be challenging, there are some scenarios, which investigate such developments.
-What they have in common is a significant decrease in energy consumption resulting from substantial improvements in energy efficiency, major acceleration in the development of renewable sources of energy, and electrification of the other sectors of energy (Kriegler et al., 2018; Vuuren et al., 2018).
+While reaching the PA's temperature goal without relying on negative emissions will be challenging, there are some scenarios, which investigate such developments.
+What they have in common is a significant decrease in energy consumption resulting from a substantial improvements in energy efficiency, major acceleration in the development of renewable sources of energy, and electrification of the other sectors of energy (Kriegler et al., 2018; Vuuren et al., 2018).

-2.2 Global emissions budgets and pathways used in this report
+3.2 Global emissions budgets and pathways used in this report

-Here and in the following, we refer to global emissions pathways that are consistent with the 2°C temperature goal of the Cancun Agreements as 2°C-consistent pathways or pre-Paris 2°C pathways.
-Pathways that are consistent with the Paris Agreement's temperature goal of "well-below 2 °C" and 1.5 °C will be called 1.5°C-consistent pathways or Paris Agreement-compatible pathways.
-As explained above, the pre-Paris 2°C pathways correspond to a 66% chance of limiting warming to 2°C, while the Paris Agreement -compatible pathways correspond to a 50% chance of limiting global warming to 1.5°C and an 80% chance of limiting warming to 2°C. The latter mainly corresponds to pathways characterized as '1.5°C with no or limited overshoot' in the IPCC SR1.5 (Wachsmuth et al. 2018).
-In addition, we assume that carbon dioxide removal (CDR) is limited to an amount that is sustainable according to the IPCC SR1.5.5
+Here and in the following, we refer to global emissions pathways that are consistent with the 2 °C temperature goal of the Cancun Agreements as 2°C-consistent pathways or pre-Paris 2 °C pathways.
+Pathways that are consistent with the PA's temperature goal of "well-below 2 °C" and 1.5 °C will be called 1.5°C-consistent pathways or PA-compatible pathways.